swapUniba/HeASe/README.md

 Use the find_similar_recipes function to get the alternative recipes.

         :param recipe_df: Datframe containing the recipes.
-        :param ingredients_df: Datframe containing the ingredients for the sustanability computation.
         :param nutrients: List of nutrient names to use.
         :param transformer_name: Name of the transformer model to use for embeddings.